 Blashfield (1976) attempted to compare four types of hierarchical clustering methods (single linkage, complete linkage, average linkage, and Ward's method) for accuracy in recovery of original population clusters.
 Blashfield simulated many data sets, which were all mixtures from different populations.
 Each subpopulation had a randomly chosen mean and variance.
 Once the populations for a mixture were determined, the number of populations in the mixture and the number of variables sampled from each population were randomly selected.
-He used Cohen's κ statistic (Cohen, 1960) to measure the accuracy of the clustering methods.
+He used Cohen's $\kappa$ statistic (Cohen, 1960) to measure the accuracy of the clustering methods.
 Blashfield compared the clustering methods for 50 distinct simulated mixed data sets.
 Ward's method performed significantly better than the other clustering procedures; the second best was complete linkage; average linkage gave relatively poor results.

 Johnson and Wichern (2002) informally contrast various hierarchical clustering methods, without specifying a particular data type (the implication is that they are considering multivariate continuous data).
 For instance, they note single linkage tends to perform poorly with clusters that are truly elliptical.
 This problem occurs especially when clusters are elliptical when plotted, but the ends of the clusters are geometrically close.
 This causes certain points to be clustered together early in a hierarchical algorithm when in fact they should be placed with the rest of their own ellipse.
-In general, clustering can be sensitive to outliers, given that outlying objects will tend to have large pairwise distances to other objects and greatly influence the progression of the hierarchical algorithm.
-Our study will pay careful attention to the effect of outlying objects on clustering performance.